ChrisTaylorDeveloper/gitgraph/README.md

 ## Notes

-1. Install with you modified './install.sh.sample'.
+1. Install with your modified `./install.sh.sample`.
 1. Looks for git repo in current directory.

 ## Todo